matrix-org/matrix-spec-proposals/proposals/3664-notifications-for-relations.md

 issue.
 You can assume the event was not sent by a user on your server if the event is not present on your server.
 In general clients and servers should do their best to evaluate the condition.
-If they fail to do so (possibly because they can't look up the event asynchronously) in a timely manner, the condition may be ignored/evaluated to false.
+If they fail to do so (possibly because they can't look up the event asynchronously) in a timely manner, the rule may be ignored/the condition evaluated to false.
 This should affect only a subset of events, because in general relations happen to events in close proximity.
 There is a risk of missing notifications for replies to very old messages and similar relations.

 [Threads](https://github.com/matrix-org/matrix-doc/pull/3440) use replies
 [as a fallback](https://github.com/matrix-org/matrix-spec-proposals/blob/main/proposals/3440-threading-via-relations.md#backwards-compatibility).